Sheila Fortune Foundation

 Reapplication Policy

 10-Year Sabbatical Policy: Long-time grantee recipients (10+ years) are respectfully requested to take a two-year sabbatical from applying for funding, a policy that began in 2019.
-This allows the foundation to support a broader range of organizations.
+This allows the foundation to support a broader range of organisations.

 Non-Recurring Grants: All grants are officially non-recurring, meaning each award does not constitute any obligation for subsequent grants.
-However, organizations can and do receive multiple grants over time, provided they are not in their sabbatical period.
+However, organisations can and do receive multiple grants over time, provided they are not in their sabbatical period.

 Application Success Factors

-Serving At-Risk Youth: Programs must specifically target abused or at-risk children.
+Serving At-Risk Youth: Programmes must specifically target abused or at-risk children.
 The foundation's tagline "Abuse is no excuse not to perform in the arts" reflects its commitment to ensuring vulnerable youth can access creative opportunities.

-Accessibility: Programs should demonstrate how they remove financial barriers through waived fees, scholarships, or no-cost programming.
+Accessibility: Programmes should demonstrate how they remove financial barriers through waived fees, scholarships, or no-cost programming.
 Many successful grantees specifically serve schools where 50%+ of students qualify for free/reduced lunch, or target refugee, immigrant, and low-income populations.

 • Self-definition and identity development